NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 Paul Hudson @twostraws

-In this project we have various fields that might be useful for sorting purposes: the title of the book, the author, or the rating are all sensible and would be good choices, but I suspect title is probably the most common so let’s use that.
+In this project we have various fields that might be useful for sorting purposes: the title of the book, the author, or the rating are all sensible and would be good choices, but we don't have to rely on just one – you can specify multiple, so that you might ask for highest-rated books first, then use their names for a tiebreaker.

 You can specify more than one sort descriptor, and they will be applied in the order you provide them.
 For example, if the user added the book “Forever” by Pete Hamill, then added “Forever” by Judy Blume – an entirely different book that just happens to have the same title – then specifying a second sort field is helpful.